Razeeeeeeeeeee/Freelance/README.md

 # Quickstart
-I have moved things around a bit, mostly to keep the backend and the frontend separate To run the website locally, clone the repo and run
+I have moved things around a bit, mostly to keep the backend and the frontend separate The backend is configured in `django` and the frontend with `ReactJS` To run the website locally, clone the repo and run